 Hyatt Points can be redeemed for free nights at Hyatt, MGM, Miraval, Small Luxury Hotels of the World, and several all-inclusive resorts.
 They can also be redeemed for a ton of other things such as room charges, rental cars, and expeditions.

 How much does it cost for a free night at a Hyatt hotel?

-A free night at Hyatt starts at 5,000 points for a Category 1 hotel.
+A free night at Hyatt starts at 3,500 points for off-peak pricing, 5,000 at standard pricing, and 6,500 at peak pricing.